preciofishbone/OmniaDocsG2/release-notes/6.5/index.rst

 Teams Channel and Yammer Feed
 ------------------------------------------

 Two new blocks are available that integrates with Microsoft Teams and Yammer.
+(Not available in Omnia on-prem).

 A Teams Channel block makes it possible to show a read-only view on a page of a specific channel in Teams.